Code-Institute-Submissions/EliteFitness/README.md

 * [Google Maps](https://www.google.ie/maps/place/Skycourt+Shopping+Centre,+Shannon+Town+Centre,+Tullyvarraga,+Shannon,+Co.+Clare/@52.710461,-8.8818376,17z/data=!3m1!4b1!4m5!3m4!1s0x485b41d4fed069cd:0x7897afe26116153b!8m2!3d52.7104578!4d-8.8796489) for the map I used on my contact page.
 * [Am I Responsive?](http://ami.responsivedesign.is/#) to show the site on multiple devices.

-# Acknowledgements
+# Acknowledgments

-* I took inspiration for this website and the gym ethos from the gym I am a memeber of, [Rory Skerrit Fitness Limerick](https://www.facebook.com/pages/category/Fitness-Boot-Camp/Rory-Skerritt-Fitness-Limerick-104753844210216/).
+* I took inspiration for this website and the gym ethos from the gym I am a memeber of, [Rory Skerritt Fitness Limerick](https://www.facebook.com/pages/category/Fitness-Boot-Camp/Rory-Skerritt-Fitness-Limerick-104753844210216/).
 They specialise in small group personal training.
 * The Code Institute Slack community for their advice.
 * My mentor for his advice, suggestions and feedback.